 - M.F.A., University of Wisconsin-Madison

-- B.A. in Studio Art, concentration in Printmaking
+- B.A. in Studio Art, Concentration in Printmaking, SUNY Plattsburgh

 - Associate Professor, Middle Tennessee State University

 “My favorite class at SUNY Plattsburgh was introduction to printmaking.
 When I began to study printmaking I didn’t know anything about it.
 I fell in love with the process and the outcome.
 The feeling of scratching into a zinc plate, wiping the plate with ink and being able to produce multiple printed copies seemed too good to be true!
 I remember watching a lithography student process and print off of a flat stone and I thought it was the most bizarre and magical thing ever seen.
 In that class I learned the process, but I also discovered a passion that still drives much of what I do today, creatively and as an instructor.
 I have continued to make prints, nonstop, since that class.

 “As with any experience, this program is what you make of it.
 I chose to challenge myself, and my professors encouraged me raising their expectations accordingly.
 My frequent interactions with all of my art professors provided me with necessary feedback, encouragement and the right amount of challenge.
 As a professional currently working in a public university I can attest that the SUNY system is well-known and widely recognized.
 The Art Department remains strong.
 In practical terms, I appreciate that I did not leave school with a huge debt.”

 - M.F.A. in Combined Media, Hunter College, 2003

 - B.A. in Studio Art, Concentrations in Painting and Printmaking, SUNY Plattsburgh

 - Visual Artist with years of odd jobs to pay the bills